-Over half of Starpharma's employees are female, and leadership roles are held evenly by females and males in the company.
+Approximately half of Starpharma's employees are female, and more than half of the leadership roles are held by females in the company.
 Starpharma strives to put in place measures, such as flexible working arrangements, specifically to encourage participation by all.

-Starpharma is also proud of the ethnic diversity of its employee population, with almost half of all employees born outside Australia in 14 different countries.
+Starpharma is also proud of the ethnic diversity of its employee population, with almost half of all employees born outside Australia in 15 different countries.

-Employee equity participation schemes are used to provide the opportunity for all staff to share in the success of the company and to assist in aligning the objectives of employees with those of shareholders.
+Employee equity schemes are used to provide the opportunity for all staff to share in the success of the company and to assist in aligning the objectives of employees with those of shareholders.

-Occupational health and safety is considered every employee's responsibility, and a safe working culture is promoted and encouraged.
-There is an active committee structure to eliminate, reduce or mitigate risks associated with Starpharma's activities.
-Occupational Health & Safety Committee members represent all sections of the workplace, including management and employees.
+At Starpharma, occupational health and safety is considered every employee's responsibility, and a safe working culture is promoted and actively encouraged.
+There is an active OH&S committee structure to eliminate, reduce or mitigate risks associated with Starpharma's activities.
+OH&S Committee members represent all sections of the workplace, including management and employees.